bauerDOTuzh/llm_bug_detection/readme.md

 - **Python Scripts**:
   - `run_prompts.py`: It chunks the files used for RQ1 using different chunk sizes and then sends the bug localization prompts for all the CWE types once provided the LLM name as a parameter.
 The results are stored in the subfolder `results`, which contains a CSV table per LLM providing the results of the RQ3 experiments in terms of accuracy, precision, recall, f1_score.

+## Cached Files for RQ3

+The pre-generated cache files required for the experiments in the `./3_optimal_position` folder are **not** included in this repository.
+To facilitate reproducibility and save time, these cache files have been made available separately.

+**Action Required:**
+Please download the cache files from Zenodo using the following DOI: [10.5281/zenodo.14840311](https://doi.org/10.5281/zenodo.14840311).

+**Instructions:**

+1. Click on the DOI link above or visit it directly in your browser.
+2. Download the provided archive containing the cache files.
+3. Extract the contents of the archive.
+4. Place the extracted files into the `./3_optimal_position/cache` directory, ensuring that the folder structure remains unchanged so that the scripts can locate the cache files correctly.

+By following these steps, you will have all the necessary cache data to reproduce the RQ3 experiments without needing to re-run the computationally expensive LLM calls.

 ## Supplementary information